omarl68/omarl68/README.md

 <h2 align="left">Hi 👋!
-My name is Mohamed Omar Labidli and I'm a Full Stack Js, from Tunisia 🇹🇳</h2>
+My name is Mohamed Omar Labidli and I'm a Full Stack Developer, from Tunisia 🇹🇳</h2>

 ###